JessicaMulein/WordMasterMind/README.md

 *   One (1) Attempt per letter in the secret word
 *   One (1) additional Attempt

-Therefore, a 3 letter word will give you 4 attempts, a 5 letter will give you 6 like Wordle, and a bonus try for Hard Mode.
+Therefore, a 3 letter word will give you 4 attempts, a 5 letter will give you 6 like Wordle.
 A 15 letter word would give you 16 attempts.

 Guess the word the Mastermind has in mind in within the number of tries.